Push Notifications with OneSignal

 In this section, we'll guide you how to set up push notifications for published apps.
 It will also work in a debug APK (Android) or TestFlight (iOS).

-Click CREATE NEW PROJECT or select an existing one below.
+Click on Create a project or select an existing one below.
 If you already have a project for your app, use the same.

-If not, Enter a project name and press CREATE PROJECT.
+If not, enter a project name, accept the Firebase terms and press Continue.

 If you publish several apps with your Bravo account, you should create one Firebase project for each app.
 The tokens cannot be reused for more than one app.